 SARETA: What’s next for you Jess?
 How can we book your next ‘Bubbly Body Love’ event?

 JESS: So excited about the 2018 events!
-To find a location near you head over to thefatfunnyone.com and click the “events” post and have a look at the locations and all the relevant info.
-You can then click through each location to book tickets.
+To find a location near you head over to thefatfunnyone.com.
 We have two events running this year – “Living Your Best Life” and “Motherhood & Mental Health” both with great speakers and just a fantastic opportunity to meet people of a similar mindset who are all looking for support and giving it to!